All Episodes

 For what?

-For having this laboratory.
+For having This laboratory.

 I don't know why.

-Basically, he said, well, this is something I can tell my grandchildren, kind of thing.
+And basically, he said, well, this is something I can tell my grandchildren, kind of thing.

 Anything related to Tesla was gone.